Alex427427427/obsidian_1/Atlas of Life/Life Problems/I don't know how to approach my career.md

 ___
 ## The First Problem - Which Field
 I don't know which field to go into.
 The options are:
-1. [[RF Engineering]], basically RF engineering, can enter with relative ease
+1. [[Atlas of Life/Career Directions/RF Engineering]], basically RF engineering, can enter with relative ease
 2. [[Theoretical Physics Research]], most interested field in life, but is an almost complete direction change.
 Not sure how much study or connections required.
 3. [[Photonics Research]], basically applied QED, forces me to learn theory but also could be relevant to improving/revolutionising electronics.
 Somewhat of a career change but kind of segways from electromagnetics.
 4. [[Rover Engineer]], just simple engineering.
 Not even sure electrical or software.
 Can enter with relative ease, but am not convinced of its usefulness.